worldbank/wb-reproducible-research-repository/reproducibility_FAQs.md

 ## Data-Related Questions

-### What is original data?
+### What is the starting point for a reproducibility package?
-Original data refers to a citable dataset—one that is documented, publicly accessible or archived in a World Bank internal catalog—and serves as the starting point for reproducibility.
+A reproducibility package should begin from documented data sources—often referred to as “source data.”
+Source data refers to a citable dataset—one that is documented, publicly accessible or archived in a World Bank internal catalog—and serves as the starting point for reproducibility.
 A few options include:
 -   Unmodified raw data: As originally received, from surveys, administrative systems, or fieldwork, with no changes beyond the removal of personally identifiable information(PII).
 -   Published datasets: Datasets from trusted sources like the Microdata Library, LSMS, DHS, etc.
 -   Official statistics & indicators: Data from sources like the World Development Indicators, national statistics portals, or IMF/WEO